 Of the 72 outside credits, a minimum of 65 must be liberal arts.
-Liberal arts are any of the courses and transfer courses offered by the College of Arts and Sciences, College of Architecture and the Arts, or courses required by Core/General Education requirements.
+Liberal arts are any of the courses and transfer courses offered by the College of Arts, Sciences & Education, College of Architecture and the Arts, or courses required by Core/General Education requirements.
 Examples of courses that are not liberal arts are education, marketing, hospitality, criminal justice, engineering, business, nursing, health sciences, social work, etc. Refer to the course catalog for guidance.

 Foreign Language Requirement

 In addition to the above University Core Curriculum requirements, any student who was admitted with a foreign language deficiency must successfully complete appropriate coursework in one foreign language prior to graduation.
 Students are encouraged to meet with an academic advisor to discuss options to meet this requirement including two years of foreign language in high school, credit-by-exam, transfer credit, and foreign credentials (TOEFL, completion of high school equivalent outside of the U.S. in a language other than English).
 A previously earned Baccalaureate degree from an accredited institution also meets this requirement.
 Please refer to the Undergraduate Admissions section for more information.

 All students entering FIU or any university within the State University System (SUS) of Florida with fewer than 60 credit hours are required to earn at least nine credit hours prior to graduation by attending one or more summer terms at a university in the SUS.